JohnChrys/JohnChrys.github.io/README.md

 # ide2017
-Repository for projects and assignements
+Repository for projects and assignments